intelligent-machine-learning/dlrover/go/elasticjob/README.md

 make deploy IMG=easydl/elasticjob-controller:master
 ```

-1. Build and push your image to the location specified by `IMG`:
+1. We also can build and push an image to the location specified by `IMG`:

 ```sh
 make docker-build docker-push IMG=<some-registry>/operator:tag